adkSpence/adkspence.github.io/_projects/abscondo.md

 * **TransformEngine.java:** Upon generating the shared secret, the TransformEngine receives this shared secret.
 It then transforms this secret into a robust key, compatible with the Triple DES (3DES) algorithm's stringent requirements.
 This transformation begins with the shared secret being passed through an MD5 hashing algorithm.
 The result is a digest that ensures consistency in length and format, providing a solid foundation for key construction.
 To meet the 3DES requirement for a 24-byte key (192 bits, accommodating two-key or three-key 3DES configurations), the engine takes the 16-byte MD5 hash and appends the first 8 bytes of the hash to itself, thereby crafting a key that perfectly fits the algorithm's demands.

-#### Database Interaction: #### The database interaction plays a crucial role, ensuring that data persistence and security are seamlessly integrated.
+#### Database Interaction ####
+The database interaction plays a crucial role, ensuring that data persistence and security are seamlessly integrated.
 We save user details, as well as the different Journal entries.
 The key thing here is that we persist the encrypted version of the entries to the database.
 We use SQLite in this project.

 ### **Views** ###
 The `Views` play a crucial role in presenting the user interface, enabling users interact with the application.
 The Views are designed to offer an intuitive and engaging user experience, seamlessly integrating with the Controllers to bring the application's functionality to life.
 Scene Builder 10 was used in designing the UI.
 Using Scene Builder allowed for rapid and easy development as compared to attempting to write the FXML files ourselves.
 The UI elements include: